dmitrysamodurov/Aspose.Email-Documentation/net/developer-guide/working-with-exchange-ews-client/filter-messages-from-exchange-mailbox/_index.md

 ```

 In the above code snippet, the OrderBy method is applied twice, once for the subject and once for the date of the emails.
 As a result of executing the ListMessages method with the passed request, we will get a list of messages with the subject containing the word "Report" which were received on the specified date or later.
 At the same time, the results will be sorted by subject in ascending order.
 This means that the messages will be sorted alphabetically from A to Z, depending on their subject.
 Also, the results will be sorted by date in descending order.
 This means that posts will be ordered from newest to oldest.

+### **Filter Messages Using AQS**

+With Aspose.Email for .NET, users can leverage the powerful capabilities of Advanced Query Syntax (AQS) to filter messages directly from an Exchange mailbox.
+AQS provides a robust and intuitive means of constructing queries that can precisely target emails based on specific criteria such as date, sender, and subject.
+For more detailed insights on its itegration into your email filtering processes and comprehensive code samples on implementing message filtering using AQS with Aspose.Email for .NET, please refer to the [Filter Messages With AQS From Exchange Mailbox](https://docs.aspose.com/email/net/filter-messages-with-aqs-from-exchange-mailbox/) article.